timapril/ns2/draft-tapril-ns2.md

 The primary goal of the NS2 and NS2T records is to provide zone owners a way to signal to clients how they may receive queries for the records for which they are authoritative.
 The NS2 and NS2T records are machine readable, can coexist with NS records in the same zone, and do not break software that does not support them.

-NS2 and NS2T are designed to allow child zones to publish NS2 and NS2T records, even when parent zones only publish NS records.
+NS2 and NS2T are designed to allow child zones to publish NS2 and NS2T records, even without support in the parent zone.
 Lack of parent zone support for NS2 records may arise for technical or policy reasons.

 ## Terminology